(con't from Part VII)

 If the key being left and the key being approached are related, this will sound smooth.

 The texture of these episodes, or transitions, can drop to 2 voices, one in each hand.

-This was the method used when writing the A Major Fugue a la gigue Op.
-13 [See menu bar, Free Stuff].
+This was the method used when writing the Op.
+13 Fugue a la gigue in A Major (photo).

 It will be instructive to download and print a copy of this score and examine its construction while reading this narrative.

 Instead of starting on the 1st or 5th scale degrees, which are the 2 strongest anchors harmonically, or even the 3rd scale degree (a more bold move), the subject of this Fugue commences on the highly unusual 7th scale degree (leading tone).